hmbrg/barcode2pc-app/README.md

 ```bash
 npm start
 ```
-to run the app on your preffered device or simulator.
+to run the app on your preferred device or simulator.

 ## Architecture
 ### Libraries and Frameworks used